Skip to content

 plugins:

-# Compiler discovers plugin and invokes methods:
+# Compiler discovers plugin and invokes:

 • Composability - Storage backends are plugins, not hardcoded paths (ADR-0037)